nextsun/IDCardScanner/README.md

-IDCardScanner is an demo app to recognize China ID Card information at iOS platform.
+IDCardScanner is an demo app to recognize China Identity Card informations on iOS platform.

 ## Run

-This project is build With [CocoaPods](http://cocoapods.org), so run this command before opening with Xcode.
+This project is build With [CocoaPods](http://cocoapods.org), so please run the following command to install  before opening with Xcode.

     pod install